mfem/mfem/config/githooks/README.md

 The `branch-history` check can fail whereas the history is OK.
-This is the case when a large number of files was modified for a legitimate reason, or if a picture was added for documentation for example.
+This is the case when a large number of files was modified for a legitimate reason, or if a picture was added for documentation.

 In such case, and only after making sure nothing is wrong, you can rerun the push command with the `--no-verify` option.
 This will skip the hooks, allowing